WeeeRob/jquery-dirtyformchecker/README.md

 *	Could we have a complex example with 3 forms on the page?
 Search / login / register where enabled for login and register but not search, custom messages so you know which form has been changed.
 *	Ajax where form is hidden after submit and we call stop on it

-TODO: Have field names we can ignore if they change, maybe do by a filter selectors? $('input[name!=security]', this).serialize();

 TODO: Test stop functionality

 TODO: Test stopAll functionality

 TODO: Test save functionality

-TODO: Allow parameters in the message, e.g. a form name in msgFormSubmit

-TODO: Set-up javascript unit testing environment (http://qunitjs.com/) see jQuery tests... https://github.com/jquery/jquery/tree/master/test/unit

 TODO: Test on other browsers for that misterious possible beforeunload bug.

-TODO: Put it in GitHub

 TODO: VS comments, references etc.

+TODO: Set-up javascript unit testing environment (http://qunitjs.com/) see jQuery tests... https://github.com/jquery/jquery/tree/master/test/unit

+TODO: Allow parameters in the message, e.g. a form name in msgFormSubmit

 TODO: Help page, examples, so in addition to the current example page have things like not working on a search / login form, Ajax example, stop example (think of a good reason where you'd use it?)